UK retail sales improve despite weaker trading at clothing stores

 The rise in November was weaker than expected, with economists having predicted a 0.5% uplift.

-The ONS said this came after clothing and footwear retailers reported a sales volumes drop of 2.6% for the month, taking them down to the lowest monthly level since January 2022.
+The ONS said this came after clothing and footwear retailers reported that sales volumes dropped by 2.6% for the month, taking them down to the lowest monthly level since January 2022.

+However, this was largely offset by a 0.5% rise in sales across food and drink retailers, driven by major supermarkets.

+Household goods retailers also had a stronger month, with sales rising by 1.1% in November on the back of significant improvement among furniture stores.

 ONS senior statistician Hannah Finselbach said: “Retail sales increased slightly in November following last month’s fall.